-5-1.4.5.9 Other Miscellaneous Design and Structural Details Furnished by the Contractor in Compliance with the Contract: Submit to the Engineer of Record shop drawings and the applicable calculations.
-Ensure that each sheet of the shop drawings and the cover sheet of the applicable calculations is signed and sealed by the Specialty Engineer.
-Transmit the submittal and copies of the transmittal letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.
+5-1.4.5.9 Other Miscellaneous Design and Structural Details

+Furnished by the Contractor in Compliance with the Contract: Submit to the Engineer of Record shop drawings and the applicable calculations.
+The shop drawings and applicable calculations must be signed and sealed by the Specialty Engineer.
+Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.